 The standard lights illuminate each room so you can use and navigate safely when no or little natural light is available.

-Decorative lights used to add an extra edge to space’s look or unique features.
+Decorative lights are used to add an extra edge to the space’s look or unique features.

-Outdoor lights illuminate outdoor living areas, walkways, architectural features and provide a security element.
+Outdoor lights illuminate outdoor living areas, walkways, and architectural features and provide a security element.

 Downlights are fitted to the ceiling and illuminate downwards.
 Standard ceiling rose, flush and recessed lights are common downlights.
 Downlights are common in most homes.